psu-arts-arch/gitbook-starter/unit-1/lesson-1.md

 \[Lesson 1 Title Here\]

-Please proceed to: Lesson 1 Overview
+To begin this lesson, please proceed to the: Lesson Overview